 The following table will help you to understand the adjustment done to bring back the portfolio to its target allocation:

-From the above table, it is clear that equity worth ₹5,100 has to be sold, debt instruments worth ₹1950 has to be bought and cash has to be raised by ₹3,150 to bring the portfolio to its target allocation.
+table, it is clear that equity worth ₹5,100 has to be sold, debt instruments worth ₹1950 has to be bought and cash has to be raised by ₹3,150 to bring the portfolio to its target allocation.

 - Tactical Asset Allocation:

 Tactical Asset Allocation strategy is a more active approach that tries to position a portfolio into those assets, sectors, or individual stocks that show the most potential for gains.
 By adding market timing component to the portfolio, it allows you to take advantage of the economic conditions which are more suitable for a particular asset class over the other.